Quick Summary

 What if the officer issues a deficiency memo or rejection notice?

 A deficiency memo (RFD-03) means the application is incomplete.
-You can fix the gap and file a fresh RFD-01 for the same period.
-A show cause notice (RFD-08) is more serious and proposes rejection.
-You have 15 days to respond with a reply in RFD-09.
-If the officer still rejects via RFD-06, you can appeal under Section 107 of the CGST Act.
-A fresh refund claim under Section 54 can also be filed if rejection was on a procedural ground and time limits are met.
+Fix the gap and file a fresh RFD-01 for the same period.
+A show cause notice (RFD-08) proposes rejection; you have 15 days to respond via RFD-09.
+If rejection follows in RFD-06, you can appeal under Section 107 of the CGST Act.

 Can I combine multiple tax periods in one RFD-01?

 Yes.
-You can club tax periods in a single RFD-01 for zero-rated supplies, including periods across different financial years.
-The earlier restriction that capped bunching within a single financial year was removed by CBIC Circular 135/05/2020 dated 31 March 2020.
-Clubbing periods reduces administrative load on both sides and helps meet the minimum claim threshold.
+You can club tax periods in a single RFD-01 for zero-rated supplies, including across different financial years.
+The earlier same-FY restriction was removed by CBIC Circular 135/05/2020 dated 31 March 2020.
+Clubbing reduces administrative load and helps meet the minimum claim threshold.

 Related Articles